 Belts within the motors of your commercial heating system are prone to slipping and wearing out over time.
 Check the belts for proper placement and tension.
-Check the belts for condition – if belts display cracks or warping, replace them.
+It’s also important that belts are checked for condition – if belts display cracks or warping, it’s time to replace them.

 Commercial HVAC Maintenance for Cooling Systems

 HVAC maintenance for commercial cooling systems is a comprehensive inspection and tune-up for cooling components.
-The following key areas of your commercial cooling system are addressed through our commercial HVAC maintenance checklist:
+The following key areas of your commercial cooling system are addressed through our HVAC preventative maintenance checklist:

 Condensing units become clogged with debris such as fallen leaves and sticks over the fall.
 Winter storms and temperature changes lead to ice formation on equipment and pressure on components.

-Therefore, service includes thorough cleaning of condensing units, including condenser coils.
-Technicians also remove obstructions which could damage equipment during operation.
+Therefore, a service includes a thorough cleaning of condensing units, including condenser coils.
+Technicians also remove obstructions that could damage equipment during operation.

-In addition, all components are checked for damage and operation is tested during HVAC maintenance.
+In addition, all components are checked for wear and tear, and their operation is tested during HVAC maintenance.

-Cooling system wiring is especially at risk for damage over the cold season, due to rodents seeking shelter within equipment.
-Techs inspect wiring for proper connections and insulation damage, then repair or replace if necessary.
+Cooling system wiring is especially at risk for damage over the cold season due to rodents seeking shelter within your equipment.
+Techs inspect the wiring for proper connections and insulation damage, and then repair or replace if necessary.

 Techs also test electrical connections so commercial cooling system components draw proper amounts of power during operation.

 For a commercial cooling system to operate effectively, refrigerant levels must be correct.
-HVAC maintenance measures refrigerant levels to detect leaks and make repairs prior to the start of cooling season.
+HVAC equipment and system maintenance measures refrigerant levels to detect leaks and make repairs prior to the start of the cooling season.

 Cooling systems produce condensation which must drain for proper operation.
-Maintenance cleans drain lines and condensation drip pans of accumulated winter debris and clear any clogs.
+Maintenance cleans drain lines and condensation drip pans of accumulated winter debris and clears any clogs.

-Technicians remove mineral deposits and add algae growth inhibiting agents if necessary to prevent accumulation of mold and algae during the summer months.
+Technicians remove mineral deposits and add algae growth-inhibiting agents if necessary to prevent the accumulation of mold and algae during the summer months.

 Debris builds up on evaporator coils as commercial cooling systems run.
 This buildup inhibits the cooling process and reduces the coil’s available area for heat transfer.
 During maintenance, your technician cleans coils and removes debris for proper performance.

-The commercial HVAC maintenance checklist addresses cooling system filters, which require changing on a regular basis.
-Service also includes a filter inspection and replacement if necessary.
+The commercial HVAC preventative maintenance checklist addresses cooling system filters, which require changing on a regular basis.
+Service also includes a filter inspection and replacement, if necessary.

 This allows air to flow freely through the cooling system for the best performance and efficiency.
 Filter changes are necessary throughout the year to maintain proper airflow and strong performance of all commercial heating and air equipment.